6112-fa25/6112-fa25.github.io/_pages/project.md

 ## Grading

 For each phase, you are required to submit your *design report*, *complete source code* (including all files needed to build your project), and *additional test cases*.
-Your projects will be submitted via GitHub.
+Your projects will be submitted via Gradescope.
 Do not include compiled files.
 Instead, you repo should contain an executable file called `build.sh` in the top-level directory which will compile your code.
 These files are provided for you in the skeleton code; you may modify them if you need to.

 Phases 3 through 5 will be done in groups.
 Each group will be given access to a repository for their project on Github.